Lacunary sequences whose reciprocal sums represent all rational numbers in an interval: General sufficient conditions

 \section{General sufficient conditions}

 Inequality \eqref{eq:neceint} can also motivate the formulation of sufficient conditions on $(n_i)_{i=1}^{\infty}$ such that the sums from \eqref{eq:theset} attain all rational values from some non-empty open interval.
-Just as in the previous section, we begin with an observation which is valid for any real numbers (not just rationals), where we would furthermore like to point out the resemblance to some of Graham's results, in particular \cite[Lemma 1]{G64b} and \cite[Lemma 1]{G64}.
+Just as in the previous section, we begin with an observation which is valid for all real numbers (not just rational ones), where we would furthermore like to point out the resemblance to some of Graham's results, in particular \cite[Lemma 1]{G64b} and \cite[Lemma 1]{G64}.

 \begin{lemma} Suppose that $x_1>x_2>\cdots>x_m>0$ are real numbers satisfying